Skip to Content

 Use steam

-The Valsalva Maneuver is a blocked ear remedy.
+The Valsalva Manoeuvre is a blocked ear remedy.
 Here is how it works:

 1. Breathe in deeply and pinch your nose.